Hardhikman/popu-agent/README.md

 - Failed examples from other countries
 - Direct negative impacts on specific groups

-The critic also uses the [fetch_policy_data](./tools.py) tool to find counter-evidence.
+The critic also uses the Tavily search tool to find counter-evidence and failed policy examples.

 #### 3. Policy Lobbyist Agent

 This agent proposes three concrete future policy directives based on the analysis and critique.
-For each directive, it must lobby for a specific societal section with persuasive arguments backed by fresh data from the tool.
+For each directive, it provides persuasive arguments backed by fresh data from the Google Search tool.

 #### 4. Policy Synthesizer Agent

 This agent creates an executive summary of the complete analysis process, including key data points, major risks, and future roadmap recommendations in a concise format.
+It does not use any external tools.

 ### Essential Tools and Utilities